Home » House & Home » Home Maintenance and Cleaning » Moth Holes: How to Mend

 Using needle and thread to mend a hole in knit fabric.

-Thread a needle.
-I chose a yellow to make it more visible for illustration purposes, but normally I would choose a color closer to the color of the sweater.
+Thread your needle.
+I chose yellow to make it more visible for illustration purposes, but normally, I would choose a color closer to the color of the sweater.

 We will be working with the columns and rows on the back.
 Find a column to the right of the moth hole and a row or two below the hole.
 Secure your needle in a loop there.

-After you’ve secured your thread, go up the column that is to the right of the hole by a column or two.
+After securing your thread, go up the column to the right of the hole by a column or two.

-Turn your work over to make sure that your needle didn’t come through to the front of your work.
+Turn your work over to ensure your needle didn’t come through to the front of your work.

 Pop over to the next column and thread your needle down that one.